 This remake of the classic 1960’s Green Bean Casserole by Sarah De la Cruz is the perfect addition to any holiday table.
 It has all of the delicious flavors of the original without any of the yucky ingredients!
 It only requires 6 easy-to-find ingredients, so you can bake this dish in the oven while you tend to all the other Thanksgiving cooking.
 If you are trying to convince family members of how delicious vegan food is, this casserole will do the trick because it is just as tasty and satisfying as the original.

-Rinku Bhattacharya‘s Green Beans With Toasted Mustard Seeds are a light and lively rendition of the legume.
-The beans are garlicky with a nice dose of mellow tempered heat.
+Rinku Bhattacharya‘s Green Beans With Toasted Mustard Seeds is a light and lively rendition of the legume.
+The beans are garlicky with a nice dose of mellow-tempered heat.
 If you want a side dish that will provide some lighter, fresher flavors to contrast the indulgent heaviness that typically comes with Thanksgiving, this is for you!
 This recipe lets the bean be the star of the show.

 Source: Green Bean Casserole Pizza

 The aspect of Hannah Teson‘s Poblano and Veggie Bacon Green Bean Skillet Casserole that makes it so stellar is the homemade Japanese-inspired vegan cream of mushroom soup.
-It may sound a little strange, but the Asian ingredients give the bulk of this dish a depth that is absolutely delicious.
+It may sound a little strange, but the Asian ingredients give the bulk of this dish a delicious depth.
 This is a truly comforting casserole that people will love to eat.
 It’s deep and rich, and creamy yet crunchy.